First Volunteering Strategy

 The Strategy was drawn from what people said was needed to support volunteering in the community.

-- Timebanking set up in 70 communities across the state, with 5,610 members exchanging 20,200 hours of support
+- established Timebanking in 70 communities across the state, with 5,700 members exchanging 21,500 hours of support

-- over 750,000 volunteers covered under the Statement of Principles for the Recognition of Volunteers, a voluntary code that emphasises dignity, respect and fairness
+- coverage of 800,000 volunteers under the Statement of Principles for the Recognition of Volunteers

-- subsidised training delivered to over 300 volunteer managers and coordinators
+- subsidised training delivered to over 300 volunteer leaders

 Read the NSW Volunteering Strategy (pdf, 757 KB)